Barton, North Yorkshire: History

 The etymology of the name of the village is derived from the Old English phrase bere-tūn, initially meaning barley farm, but later came to mean a demesne farm or outlying grange.

 Governance

-The village lies within the Richmond UK Parliament constituency.
-It also lies within the Richmondshire North electoral division of North Yorkshire County Council and the Barton ward of Richmondshire District Council.
+The village lies within the Richmond and Northallerton UK Parliament constituency.
+It also lies within the Richmondshire North electoral division of North Yorkshire Council.
+It was previously part of the Richmondshire district from 1974 to 2023.
 An electoral ward in the same name exists.
 This ward stretches north-east to Cleasby with a total population taken at the 2011 Census of 1,224.

 Geography

 The village lies 1 mi east of the old Roman road of Dere Street.
 The village of Newton Morrell is the closest to Barton at just 0.77 mi to the north-east and Stapleton 2 mi northward.
 Other settlements that are close by include Melsonby 2 mi to the west, Middleton Tyas 1.7 mi to the south and Aldbrough St John 2.4 mi to the north-west.
 Barton Beck flows north through the centre of the village creating a ford across Mary Gate.
 It joins Clow Beck on the north side of the nearby A1(M) and is part of the tributary system of the River Tees.